Automation is coming to your home, car, office and the factories that make the everyday components of our lives.

 In smart buildings and factories, machines and appliances can think for themselves and talk to one another.
 And building managers and manufacturers are dreaming of a day when their equipment can operate autonomously.
 But it doesn’t stop with buildings and factories.
 Our cars will tell our houses to turn on the lights when we’re on the way home.
 Our offices will adjust the temperature based on how many people are in the office.
 Traffic signals will know when to change based on automobile and pedestrian traffic.
 The possibilities go on and on.

 "Electronics in applications ranging from robots on the factory floor to a modern electric grid to appliances in a smart home will make our lives smarter and more connected as sensing and processing technology continues to advance,” said Stefan Bruder, who leads our company in EMEA.
 “Touch points in our cars, homes and factories will collect data that will be processed in real-time and enable machines, robots and sensors to communicate with each another.”

 For electronica – a leading electronics show and conference held Nov.
-13-16 in Munich – we’ll bring many of these innovations to life.
+13-16 in Munich – we’ll showcase our latest products and demonstrate how these technologies bring many of these innovations to life.
 To get a head start for the show, check out these 360-degree tours of a smart building, a smart factory and a smart car and learn how industrial innovations are making a difference today.

 Individuals and businesses are embracing Internet of Things (IoT) technologies to run their buildings more sustainably and cost-effectively.
 But that requires more edge computing and a growing amount of semiconductor content.
 A host of innovations in automation will help make buildings safer, smarter and more efficient.
 Using our company’s sensing capabilities for intelligent detection, building managers will be alerted when systems don’t operate as they should, which will reduce downtime and inconvenience.